dyhes/zulip/docs/production/upgrade-or-modify.md

 Instead, we recommend the following GitHub-based workflow (see [our Git guide][git-guide] if you need a primer):

-- Decide where you're going to edit Zulip's code.
-We recommend [using the Zulip development environment](../development/overview.md) on a desktop or laptop as it will make it extremely convenient for you to test your changes without deploying them in production.
+- Decide where you're going to edit Aloha's code.
+We recommend [using the Aloha development environment](../development/overview.md) on a desktop or laptop as it will make it extremely convenient for you to test your changes without deploying them in production.
 But if your changes are small or you're OK with risking downtime, you don't strictly need it; you just need an environment with Git installed.
 - **Important**.
-Determine what Zulip version you're running on your server.
+Determine what Aloha version you're running on your server.
 You can check by inspecting `ZULIP_VERSION` in `/home/zulip/deployments/current/version.py` (we'll use `2.0.4` below).
-If you apply your changes to the wrong version of Zulip, it's likely to fail and potentially cause downtime.
+If you apply your changes to the wrong version of Aloha, it's likely to fail and potentially cause downtime.
 - [Fork and clone][fork-clone] the [zulip/zulip][] repository on
   [GitHub](https://github.com).